Copyright & License

 Authors must:

-• secure written permission from copyright holders when the material is not covered by fair use or similar exceptions;
+• secure written permission from copyright holders when the material is not covered by an applicable exception (e.g., fair use or similar exceptions);

 • provide permission documentation upon request during submission/production;